GrammarViz2/grammarviz2_src/README.md

 Cross-language checks for the shared SAX and GI layers (discord search, sliding-window SAX, RePair) live in [jmotif-conformance](https://github.com/jMotif/jmotif-conformance).

-In contrast with 2.0, GrammarViz 3.0 introduces an approach for the grammar rule pruning and the automated discretization parameters selection procedure based on the greedy grammar rule pruning and MDL -- by sampling a possible parameters space, it finds a parameters set which produces the most _concise_ grammar _describing_ the observed time series the best, which often is close to the optimal -- here _concise_ and _describing_ are based on other specific criteria.
+GrammarViz 3.0 adds grammar-rule pruning and automated discretization-parameter selection: it samples the parameter space and keeps the setting whose pruned grammar is most concise under an MDL-style score — often close to optimal in practice.

 ### What's new in the 3.0.4 release